czross/INFO474_VisualizationSoftwareDesign/README.md

 there are 5 functions that can be used to change certain aspects of the graphic
-1. You can designate the width of the chart
+1. You can designate the width of the chart .widthMethod(600) //input in pixels

-2. You can designate the height of the chart
+2. You can designate the height of the chart .heightMethod(600) //input in pixels

 3. You can change the width of the nodes
+.rMethod(10) //input in pixels

-4. You can turn bounded borders on and off (nodes stay inside the borders)
+4. You can turn bounded borders on and off (nodes stay inside the borders) .borderMethod(true) //boolean input

-5. You can turn collision detection on and off (nodes do not overlap)
+5. You can turn collision detection on and off (nodes do not overlap) .collisionDetectMethod(false); //boolean method

 Example code can be found below